TARNATlON/bmdsmdconvert/README.md

 ```

 # How to build
-Clone this repo with `git clone https://github.com/kernel-pan-ic/bmdsmdconvert.git`, then `cd bmdsmdconvert`, then to build on Linux, run `./gradlew build`.
+Clone this repo with `git clone https://github.com/kernel-pan-ic/bmdsmdconvert.git`, then `cd bmdsmdconvert`.

+To build on Linux, run `./gradlew build`.

 On Windows, do `gradlew.bat build`.

-The compiled output will be at build/libs/bmdsmdconvert-all.jar.
+The compiled output will be at `build/libs/bmdsmdconvert-all.jar`.